-The Authority's Net Position increased in 2022 by \$182,411.
-This increase is shown in the increase in the amount invested in capital assets and restricted and offset by the decrease in unrestricted.
-The net position Invested in Capital Assets Net of Related Debt decreased due to increased construction in progress which was offset by an increase in capital related debt and construction costs payable.
-Unrestricted net position is reporting positive \$693,270 as of 12/31/2022 with revenues being used to increase capital assets throughout the year.
+The Authority's Net Position increased in 2023 by \$2,374,273.
+This increase shown is due to the increase in the amount invested in capital assets, offset by a slight decrease in the unrestricted net position.
+The net position Invested in Capital Assets Net of Related debt increased due to increased construction in progress which was offset by an increase in capital-related debt.
+Unrestricted net position is reporting \$462,418 as of December 31, 2023, with revenues being used to increase capital assets throughout the year.

-The following table presents the condensed Statement of Revenues, Expenses and Changes in Fund Net Position compared to prior year:
+The following table presents the condensed Statement of Revenues, Expenses, and Changes in Fund Net Position compared to prior year: